Skip to the content.

 sudo apt install git

 Next is Python, the language we will be programming in for the majority of the semester.
-We will be using Python 3.10 which can be installed through the terminal, or, alternatively, through the following link:
+We will be using Python 3.10 which can be installed through the terminal.
+The first command to copy is:

 sudo apt install software-properties-common -y